EasyAbp/Abp.GraphQL/docs/README.md

 ## Q&A

+The following contents are for the [graphql-dotnet provider](https://github.com/EasyAbp/Abp.GraphQL/tree/main/src/EasyAbp.Abp.GraphQL.Provider.GraphQLDotnet), please go to graphql-dotnet's [GitHub repo](https://github.com/graphql-dotnet/graphql-dotnet) or [docs site](https://graphql-dotnet.github.io/) for more information.

 ### How to customize an auto-created AppService scheme?

-You can replace the AppServiceQuery class for an entity you want to customize, see [the demo](https://github.com/EasyAbp/Abp.GraphQL/blob/main/test/EasyAbp.Abp.GraphQL.Provider.GraphQLDotnet.Tests/AuthorAppServiceQuery.cs).
+You can replace the AppServiceQuery class for an entity you want to customize, see [the demo](https://github.com/EasyAbp/Abp.GraphQL/blob/main/test/EasyAbp.Abp.GraphQL.Provider.GraphQLDotnet.Tests/AuthorAppServiceQuery.cs#L15).

 ### How to create a schema myself?